 So you want to know something neat?
 You can’t explain how an accordion works without moving your arms.
 Go ahead, try it.
 Or better yet, make a friend try it.
 Someone once mentioned this to me in passing when we were in high school, and weirdly enough, it really stuck with me.
-I guess because it was always amazing to me, a visual and verbal thinker pretty much from the womb, to imagine that there are some things that can really only be explained kinesthetically, more with your body than with words.
-Your hands take on a life of their own, and you realize that it’s just so much more efficient to move your arms back and forth than to find the language to explain it.
+I guess because it was always amazing to me, a visual and verbal thinker pretty much from the womb, to imagine that there are some things that can really only be explained kinesthetically, more with your body than with your words.
+And explaining this accordion, your hands take on a life of their own, and you realize that it’s just so much more efficient to move your arms back and forth than to try to find the language to explain it.

 First things first, it’s important to note that plenty of artists whose styles are seemingly at odds are given this Abstract Expressionist label, from Pollock to Mark Rothko to Franz Kline to Willem DeKooning.
 All of these artists banded together as members of the New York School, a collective that formed in the 1940s when artists were fleeing Europe and taking refuge in the United States.
 This had a significant but not unsurprising consequence for art history: Paris, the heretofore unrivaled capital of modernism, was forced to relinquish its hold, and New York became the center of the art world.
 Abstract Expressionism was the first big movement following this shift, and was therefore a uniquely transitional, aesthetically-disjointed movement that basically restarted the clock.
 If you major in art history and your focus is on Modernism, then 1950, and Pollock representing for the Americans, tends to be the bookend.

-And there are elements, and outcomes, of this approach that echo the abstraction of Mondrian: you can’t maintain hierarchy in a painting, or a fore-, middle- or background, when you’re entering it from all sides.
-Then Pollock started to abandon titles, a classic Abstraction move, in favor of numbering the paintings; as his wife, artist Lee Krasner said, “numbers are neutral.”
+And there are elements, and outcomes, of this approach that echo the abstraction of Mondrian: you can’t maintain hierarchy in a painting, the fore-, middle- or background, when you’re entering it from all sides.
+And then Pollock started to abandon titles, a classic Abstraction move, in favor of numbering the paintings; as his wife, the artist Lee Krasner said, “numbers are neutral.”
 Here, we’ve got #10, from the year 1949, which we are meant to view without any associations cluttering up our experience.
 And like abstraction in its purest form, there is indeed nothing being represented in this painting, only lines that, in Pollock’s words, were “freed” from narrative—classic abstraction language, the idea that narrative is a burden that we’ve been liberated from.
 Here, there’s nothing to recognize or unpack.
 Instead, we’re left with deeply balanced chaos, a Jungian mix of control and utter lack of control, a canvas that you must resist the urge to read and simply give yourself over to.
-Classic abstraction.
+Like I said, classic abstraction.

 But like any abstraction, there’s a world of ideas and even emotions – either emotions denied or, here, emotions indulged – bubbling beneath the surface.
 This is where we tap into the Expressionist part of Abstract Expressionism.
-And moreover, this is where we witness the emotions of a painter who spent his life unraveling—and whose ethos couldn’t have been more different from Mondrian—try to make sense of the horrors and irrationalities of a post-World War II world.
+And, moreover, this is where we witness the emotions of a painter who spent his life unraveling—and whose ethos couldn’t have been more different from Mondrian—try to make sense of the horrors and irrationalities of a post-World War II world.
 Remember that Mondrian believed that the role of art as a response to trauma was to go above, not in.
 Pollock dove in body and mind, heart and soul, laying his emotional state bare on the canvas.
-Mondrian, don’t forget, found curves to be overly emotional.